B-F-1-0/CompareISO/README.md

 The following ISO files are supported as of currently:
 * Windows 9x installation media
 * Windows NT installation media using the i386 installation method
-* Windows NT installation media using the WIM installation method for most non-earlier versions
+* Windows NT installation media using the WIM installation method for most non-earlier versions (file descriptions and file versions currently not recorded)

 The following ISO files have limited support capability:
 * Non-Windows based installation media